Jay Hall Connaway, American, 1893 - 1970.

 and the humbling nature of the deep seas.
 He continued to develop his confidence as a painter.

 Ultimately, art critics began calling Jay Hall Connaway "the master sea painter of his generation".

 The Connaway family moved to Dorset, Vermont in 1947 where he painted and taught until the close of his life.

 This painting of the Monhegan Dock is larger but similar that was on exhibit at the Portland Museum of Art in Maine

 in the fall of 2009 entitled Monhegan Dock, Summer.

-A major retrospective of Connaway's work is being held at the Shelburne (VT) Museum,
+A major retrospective of Connaway's work was held at the Shelburne (VT) Museum,

 entitled Jay Hall Connaway: A Restless Nature